harrydoestechonyt/tag-engine/README.md

 using HarryDoesTechStudios.TagEngine;
 ```

-in an scripts whre you need to use the engine (i.e Tag Zone)
+in any scripts where you need to use the engine (i.e Tag Zone)